TechneWare/SmarterMail.Cli/README.md

-MakeScript                        - Makes a commit script out of the proposed bans to be executed later Print [message]                   - Prints a message to the output Quit                              - Ends the program RunScript [FullPathToScript]      - Executes a saved script EG: RunScript C:\temp\myscript.txt or run c:\temp\myscript.txt SaveIpInfo                        - Saves Cached IP info from VirusTotal to file ipinfo.json PermaBan [IP/CIDR Description]    - Adds or Updates an IP to the permanent blacklist
+MakeScript                        - Makes a commit script out of the proposed bans to be executed later Print [message]                   - Prints a message to the output Quit                              - Ends the program Restore [IpFragment | *]          - Restores the black list from previously stored data.
+RunScript [FullPathToScript]      - Executes a saved script EG: RunScript C:\temp\myscript.txt or run c:\temp\myscript.txt SaveIpInfo                        - Saves Cached IP info from VirusTotal to file ipinfo.json PermaBan [IP/CIDR Description]    - Adds or Updates an IP to the permanent blacklist